Part 4: Monitor your API's performance

 See Analytics Services overview for more information.

 This tutorial assumes that you have competed the first tutorial, where you create an API proxy to access the Yahoo weather API.
-If you have not yet completed that tutorial, see Part 1: Create your API.
+If you have not yet completed the first tutorial, see Part 1: Create your API.

 While it is not required, Apigee recommends that you also complete the policies tutorial.
 See Part 2: Add policies to your API.

 Use the data charts to see metrics about your APIs:

 - Select Analytics > Proxy Performance in the main menu.
 If the API Platform page is not open, click here.

 - If not already selected, select test in the Environment drop-down list at the top of the page.
 Multiple charts appear with data about all of your API proxies in the test environment: